openeuropa/oe_multilingual/README.md

 - Enable all 24 official EU languages
 - Provide an optional language switcher block on the [OpenEuropa Theme][1] site header region
-- Make sure that administrative interface is always set to English
+- Make sure that the administrative interface is always set to English
 - Allow English to be translated so that default English copy can be fixed/improved

 **Table of contents:**